-And they knew that this spirit grows and prospers ... as the people who reside there grow and prosper ... the spirit is a spiritual reflection of the people who live there ... and it assists and nurtures "its" residents just as they assist and nurture it.
+This spirit ... called a "genius" ... was believed to grow and prosper ... as the people who reside there grow and prosper ... the spirit is a spiritual reflection of the people who live there ... and it assists and nurtures "its" residents just as they assist and nurture it.

 The lararium in every Roman home was a niche in a part of the house where people would congregate ... it was a place for prayers and offerings to the spirits not only of the house itself but of all those who had ever lived there.

 This image at the top of this entry shows the Roman fresco from the lararium of the "House of the Genius" in Narbonne, France.
 The fresco depicting the home's genius is one of the only walls intact, which is how the house got its name.